Lab 5: Run Experiments

 There is a way how you can select specific PODs to be experiment on.

-The suite below will run deletePod
+The suite below will run deletePod experiment on two selected PODs.

 { "platformType":"KubernetesPlatform", "experimentCriteria":[ { "containerIdentifier":"${REPLICASET_NAME}", "experimentMethods":[ "deletePod","deletePod" ], "specificContainerTargets":[ "${CONTAINER_UUID}","${CONTAINER_UUID}" ] } ] }